dakixr/isbtchot/README.md

 ### BTC PI Calculation

-The PI (Price Indicator) is based on the moving averages of BTC's daily price.
+The PI is based on the moving averages of BTC's daily price.
 Here's a brief overview:

 - **SMA111**: 111-day Simple Moving Average of the price.
 - **SMA350x2**: Double the 350-day Simple Moving Average of the price.